-Hell froze over, so I went to stare into the abyss
+Groundhog Day: Hell froze over during the deep freeze, so I went to stare into the abyss

 Hell Saloon is the one business that didn't close down during the brutal chill of this week, with five locals sat propping up the bar on Friday afternoon, looking as though they wouldn't mind being snowed in.

-"A little bit of whisky goes a long way when it's cold out," Ms Shelton, 29, told news.com.au.
+"A little bit of whisky goes a long way when it's cold out," Shelton, 29, told news.com.au.
 "Our cook's car wouldn't start but we were like, we're going without you, sorry."

-Ms Shelton and her husband — who works in construction and hasn't earned a cent all week — have been putting towels around the doors of their old farm house in an effort to keep it warm and layering blankets on the beds.
+Shelton and her husband — who works in construction and hasn't earned a cent all week — have been putting towels around the doors of their old farm house in an effort to keep it warm and layering blankets on the beds.

 "I lot of people were like, 'I'm not leaving my house', but I was like, 'I am, my house is freezing,'" laughs the mother of one.
 "I resorted to booze."